 Stop Six: The Ha’Penny Bridge

-Look here: Discover Dublin By Boat
+How About A Discover Dublin By Boat Tour

 Stop Seven: Trendy Temple Bar District